-How to Hard Boil Eggs
+How to Boil Eggs Perfectly Every Time

 1. Place eggs in a saucepan or pot and cover with cold water.

 Eggs first, then water.
 Why?
-Because if you put the eggs in second, they might crack as they fall to the bottom of the pan.
+Because if you put the eggs in afterward, they might crack as they fall to the bottom of the pan.
 It's no fun to learn this the hard way.

 2. Put pan over high heat and bring water to a rolling boil.
 Remove pan from heat and cover.